Easton, Hampshire

 In 2010 Easton remains a small village but underwent limited development during the inter and post-war period.
 The population has grown by about 300 since John Goring's time.
 Around ten additional houses have been built since 2000, and the land price has rocketed, although planning restrictions are very strict.
 The church mentioned in the above passage still stands and operates.
-There are two pubs in the village (The Chestnut Horse and The Cricketers Inn), a small auto-garage and a village hall.
+There are two pubs in the village (The Chestnut Horse and The Cricketers Inn, the former of which having been acquired by Avington Park after a period of disrepair and set to reopen in late 2023), a small auto-garage and a village hall.
 The hall performs various functions including crèche services, WI meetings, a pavilion for the village cricket team and is the venue for an annual pantomime.
 The hall has just been rebuilt, after a 5-year fund-raising drive by villagers.

-Governance

-The village is part of the civil parish of Itchen Valley and is part of the City of Winchester non-metropolitan district of Hampshire County Council.